lawrennd/old_talks/_neurips/includes/effect-of-late-reviewers.md

 plot.deadlines(ax)
 ma.write_figure(filename='number-of-reviews-over-time.svg', directory='\writeDiagramsDir/neurips')}

-\figure{\includediagram{\diagramsDir/neurips/number-of-reviews-over-time}{70%}}{Plot representing number of reviewers per paper over time showing maximum number of reviewers per paper, minimum, median and mean. }{number-of-reviews-over-time}
+\figure{\includediagram{\diagramsDir/neurips/number-of-reviews-over-time}{70%}}{Plot representing number of reviewers per paper over time showing maximum number of reviewers per paper, minimum, median, and mean. }{number-of-reviews-over-time}

 \notes{But perhaps the more important measure is how many papers had less than 3 reviewers over time.
 In this plot you can see that by the time